-The Traffic Injury Research Foundation (TIRF), in partnership with Drop It And Drive™ (DIAD), and The Co-operators, is conducting a two-phase study to investigate the ways that distracted driving is being addressed in Canada, and what strategies can strengthen progress.
+The Traffic Injury Research Foundation (TIRF), with its Drop It And Drive® (DIAD) program, and in partnership with The Co-operators, is conducting a multi-stage project to reduce distracted driving in Canada.

-In Phase 1 of the study, an environmental scan was conducted to collect information from a broad cross-section of stakeholders representing all three levels of government, police departments, insurance companies, health care institutions, non-governmental, academic and community organizations.
-Five main areas were examined: provincial and territorial government strategies; enforcement strategies and outcomes; data collection and measurement; education and awareness campaigns; and, legislation.
-Statistics, recent initiatives and lessons learned about distracted driving strategies throughout the country were also compiled to inform the planning and coordination of future activities.
+In Phase 1, an environmental scan involving a broad cross-section of stakeholders was undertaken to gain an understanding of activities to reduce distracted driving that were underway in Canada.
 The results of the scan were published in a report entitled Distracted Driving in Canada: Making Progress, Taking Action which identified the need for a national action plan to combat the problem.

 Project Status: Ongoing